-Following are a few ways that savvy travelers can score lounge access, even if their tickets read coach.
+Following are a few ways that savvy travelers can score airport lounge access, even if their tickets read “coach.”

 Buy a Day Pass

 Several airlines sell day passes to their lounges, allowing you to relax in comfort without any long-term commitment.
-At Alaska Airlines, you can buy a one-day pass for the airline’s Board Room lounges for $45.
-American charges $50 for lounge access, while United and Delta charge $59.
+At Alaska Airlines, you can buy a one-day pass for the airline’s lounges for $45.
+American, United, and Delta charge $59 for lounge access.

 Keep in mind that most of these airline passes are limited to U.S. domestic lounges.
 If you’re traveling internationally, you might want to check out LoungePass.com, which sells day passes to hundreds of lounges worldwide, including several at London’s Heathrow and Gatwick airports.
-While passes start at 13.50 GBP (about $19.50 USD at the time this was updated), most of the lounges restrict the amount of time you can spend there to three hours, and some only offer them to passengers flying within that country.
+While passes start at $19, most of the lounges restrict the amount of time you can spend there to three hours, and some only offer them to passengers flying within that country.
 Check before you buy.

 Best for: Casual travelers.